burger icon

 Responsible Play: Not Just Lip Service (Let’s Be Real)

-I'll admit, sometimes the house wins and it stings.
-Here's the truth: if you're hiding play from your partner or betting what you can't afford, take that as a "give it a rest" sign.
+I’ll admit, sometimes the house wins and it stings.
+Here’s the truth: if you’re hiding play from your partner or betting what you can’t afford, take that as a “give it a rest” sign.
 The responsible gaming page breaks down all the warning signs better than I can.
-Chasing losses is a slippery slope-been there after a bad day and trust me, it only ends one way.
-Gambling's a bit of fun, not your ticket to early retirement!
+However, finding the self-exclusion tools can be a bit of a treasure hunt.
+Reports indicate that self-exclusion is hard to find or activate without contacting support directly.
+Also, EmuCasino is linked to 'Mongoose Casino', and while exclusion should theoretically carry over, it doesn't always happen consistently.
+Be careful.

 Limits are your mate: set them up before you let things get outta hand.
-Deposit, loss, and time limits are all there, and if you need a breather, "timeout" mode or full self-exclusion shuts the door instantly.
+Deposit, loss, and time limits are all there, and if you need a breather, “timeout” mode or full self-exclusion shuts the door instantly-once you manage to trigger it.
 I once had to lock myself out for a week after a bender.
 No questions, instant block-bliss (and my wallet thanked me).
 If you need more tips, the responsible gaming area has all the tools and contacts.

 Who do you call if you’re feeling rattled?
 Not Ghostbusters, but the links for Gambling Therapy, BeGambleAware and others are right under the help section.
 The support team actually knows what’s up-they’re not there to judge, just point you to proper help.
 Don’t think twice: reach out if it’s gone past a laugh.